Tree-based Focused Web Crawling with Reinforcement Learning: Experimental Setup

 \subsection{Focused Crawling Evaluation}

+For the focused crawling evaluation, the number of pages to be retrieved in the literature is \textit{not} fixed, but ranges significantly: from 3,000 to 10,000 pages such as in \cite{10.5555/1567281.1567456, chen2008hawk, 10.1007/978-3-319-91662-0_20}, from 10,000 to 50,000 such as in \cite{guan2008guide, 10.1145/3308558.3313709}, and above 1 million pages such as in \cite{pham2018learning}.
+For all experiments, we set the total number of retrieved web pages equal to 20,000.
+We use a BiLSTM (trained on DMOZ similar to \cite{10.1145/3308558.3313709}) as ground-truth to classify the retrieved web pages of each method.
+We note that all crawling experiments are carried out in an online manner using real-world data from the Web.
+In other words, for each fetched web page, we add to the frontier all its real outlink URLs from the Web and not only those belonging to a curated dataset (such as the dataset provided by Dmoz).

-For crawling evaluation, we use the trained KwBiLSTM as ground-truth to classify the fetched web pages.
-Table \ref{tab:table3} presents the focused crawling results for all three topics, in terms of harvest rate and the number of domains (different web sites) fetched.
-For all experiments, we set the total number of fetched web pages equal to 20,000.
-Considering the constraint that the crawler can fetch at most $MAX$ web pages from a domain (web site), we divide our experiments into three categories: (a) $MAX = \infty$ (i.e. 20,000) (rows: 1-5), (b) $MAX = 100$ (rows: 6-8) and (c) $MAX = 10$ (rows: 9-12).
-As shown in Table {\ref{tab:table3}}, for all evaluated values of $MAX$, our TRES consistently outperforms by a large margin the other methods, in terms of harvest rate.
-Specifically, it outperforms them by at least: 58\% in $MAX = \infty$, 94\% in $MAX = 100$ and 110\% in $MAX = 10$.
+Table {\ref{tab:table3}} presents the focused crawling results for the three topic settings, in terms of harvest rate and the number of retrieved domains.
+To force crawlers to be able to maximise either objective, we consider the constraint that the crawler can retrieve at most $MAX$ web pages from a domain (web site), and we divide our experiments into the following five categories: (1) $MAX = \infty$ (i.e. 20,000), (2) $MAX = 100$, (3) $MAX = 10$, $MAX = 5$, and adaptive $MAX$ starting from $5$ and reaching $2$ (which we denote by 5\_2).